Close Menu

 Laurence Fishburne says he felt his character is twice the Star Wars character Jackson is.
 “It’s like being Darth Vader and Obi-Wan Kenobi in one character,” Fishburne said.
 Morpheus is both good and evil in some ways.

-Most of the sunglasses worn by the main cast are custom made for the film.
-When the Wachowski’s were developing the film they produced storyboards showing Morpheus wearing small sunglasses with the reflection of the pills in the lenses.
-These types of sunglasses, ones that pinched the nose and didn’t wrap around the head didn’t exist.
+Those iconic, rimless sunglasses weren’t off-the-shelf.
+Designers created custom pieces specifically for the film, requiring them to be glued onto the actors’ faces for certain shots.
+Most of the sunglasses worn by the main cast are custom-made for the film.
+When the Wachowskis were developing the film, they produced storyboards showing Morpheus wearing small sunglasses with the reflection of the pills in the lenses.
+These types of sunglasses, ones that pinched the nose and didn’t wrap around the head, didn’t exist.
 The producers pushed for them to get glasses from the “Sunglass Hut” or a similar store.

 Costume designer Kym Barrett commissioned indie designer Richard Walker to hand-craft the sunglasses.
-Barrett produced the illustrations and Walker turned them into shades.
-To get the fit the actors had to go through arduous plaster head cast sessions.
-He then custom fit each pair.
-“We only had two or three pairs of each [per actor] because Richard could only work so fast and he hand made them all himself,” Barrett says.
+Barrett produced the illustrations, and Walker turned them into shades.
+To get the fit, the actors had to go through arduous plaster head cast sessions.
+He then custom-fitted each pair.
+“We only had two or three pairs of each [per actor] because Richard could only work so fast and he hand-made them all himself,” Barrett says.

+There’s a strong philosophical influence in the movie.
+It also has allusions to specific works.
 When Morpheus is explaining the reality of the Matrix to Neo, he uses the phrase “Welcome to the desert of the real.”
 This is a paraphrase from French sociologist and philosopher Jean Baudrillard’s “Simulacra and Simulation”.
-The quote can be found in “Chapter One – The Precession of Simulacra”.
+The quote can be found in “Chapter One – The Precession of Simulacra.”
+The book suggests that contemporary society has replaced reality with symbols, signs, and media images.
+He says we all live in a world where simulations of the world are more real than reality.
+Escaping a simulation for reality is the core message of the film.

 The original quote is “It is the real, and not the map, whose vestiges persist here and there in the deserts that are no longer those of the Empire, but ours.
 The desert of the real itself.”